Luxembourg City: Public transport

-Public transport in Luxembourg City has been free since 2020, including rail, bus and tram.
+Public transport in Luxembourg City, like in the rest of country, has been free since 29 February 2020, including rail, bus and tram.

 Rail

 Luxembourg City is served by five rail stations operated by the state rail company, the Société Nationale des Chemins de Fer Luxembourgeois (CFL), including the principal station and terminus of all rail lines in the Grand Duchy, Luxembourg station.
 Stations in Luxembourg City are served by domestic rail services operated by CFL, as well as international rail services, operated by CFL, and German, Belgian, and French service providers.
 Additionally, Luxembourg station is connected to the French LGV Est network, providing high-speed services on to Paris and Strasbourg.
 Services to Basel and Zürich in Switzerland are available via two daily scheduled international trains.

 Bus

-Luxembourg City has a network of 31 bus routes, operated by the municipal transport authority, Autobus de la Ville de Luxembourg (AVL), partly subcontracted to private bus companies.
+Luxembourg City has a network of 40 bus routes, operated by the municipal transport authority, Autobus de la Ville de Luxembourg (AVL), partly subcontracted to private bus companies.
 There is also a free bus service linking the Glacis to Luxembourg station, the "Joker Line" for seniors, and a "City night network".
 A "Park & Ride" scheme is operated by the city with five carparks connected to the bus network.
 In addition to AVL buses, CFL and RGTR operate regional buses to other locales in Luxembourg and nearby cities in Germany and France.